mj3259/mj3259.github.io/_pages/honorsandawards2.md

 {% include feature_row id="intro" type="center" %}

 ## Honors
-1. __National Delegate to the Global Young Scientists Summit__, _National Research Foundation of Korea, National Research Foundation of Singapore_, 2026
+1. __National Delegate to the Global Young Scientists Summit__, National Research Foundation of Korea, National Research Foundation of Singapore, 2026
+1. __Valedictorian at the KAIST Commencement 2025__, KAIST, 2025
+1. __National Delegate to the 73<sup>rd</sup> Lindau Nobel Laureate Meeting__, The Korean Academy of Science and Technology, The Council for the Lindau Nobel Laureate Meeting, 2024
+1. __NUS Young Fellow__, National University of Singapore, 2024
+1. __Young Future Energy Leader__, Khalifa University, 2023
 {: reversed="reversed"}

 ## Awards